SmarDex-Ecosystem/usdn-contracts/CONTRIBUTING.md

 - `unit`: for unit tests which use a single contract
 - `integration`: for integration tests where multiple contracts interact
-- `utils`: non-test utilities that are useful for any kind of test
+- `utils`: non-test utilities that can be useful for any kind of test

 ### Unit tests